Communities of Practice

 What we do

-Arqus Cultural Communities Network aims to:
+Arqus Cultural Communities Network (with focus on universities culture and art centres, its administrators and managers) aims to:

 • bring together the cultural community of the Arqus Alliance into a longterm and sustainable network of partners and to maintain community relations,